-Although no child is injury proof, parents can take some simple steps to keep their children from getting head injuries.
+Although no child is injury-proof, parents can take simple steps to keep their children from getting head injuries.

 Your child should wear a seatbelt at all times when they are in a car or other motor vehicle.

 - Use a child safety seat or booster seat that is best for their age, weight, and height.
 A seat that fits poorly can be dangerous.
-Ask your doctor or nurse, or check with your local police station, about where you can have your child's car seat checked for free.
+Ask your health care provider, or check with your local police station, where you can have your child's car seat checked for free.

-- Children often move from car seats to booster seats when they weigh 40 pounds.
-There are car seats that are made for children who weigh more than 40 pounds.
+- Children often move from car seats to booster seats when they weigh 40 pounds (lb) or 18 kilograms (kg).
+There are car seats that are made for children who weigh more than 40 lbs or 18 kgs.

 - Car and booster seat laws vary by state.
-It is a good idea to keep your child in a booster seat until they are at least 4'9."
+It is a good idea to keep your child in a booster seat until they are at least 4'9" (145 cms) tall and between 8 and 12 years old.

 Wearing a Helmet